Walter Langton

-Walter Langton (died 1321) of Castle Ashby in Northamptonshire, was Bishop of Coventry and Lichfield and Treasurer of England.
+Walter Langton (died 1321) of Castle Ashby in Northamptonshire, was Bishop of Coventry and Lichfield and King's Treasurer.
 The life of Langton was strongly influenced by his uncle William Langton (d.
 1279), Archbishop of York-elect, by Robert Burnell, Lord Chancellor of England and then by the years in which he served King Edward I. Lichfield Cathedral was improved and enriched at his expense.

 Origins

 His origins were long unclear but following recent research (Hughes, 1992) it is now apparent that he was the eldest son of Simon Peverel of "Langton" in Leicestershire, the exact location of which estate is uncertain (see below).
 He thus adopted the surname "de Langton" in lieu of his patronymic.
 His brother (it is now established) was Robert Peverel (d.
 1317) of Brington and Ashby David in Northamptonshire, an ancestor of Joan de la Pole, suo jure 4th Baroness Cobham (d.
 1434) "of Kent", whose prominent descendants the Brooke family, Barons Cobham, are known to have quartered the arms of Peverel of Langton (Gules, a fess between nine cross-crosslets or).
 The Bishop, however, eschewed his paternal arms as well as surname, as his arms are said to have been Or, a fess chequy gules and azure.
 Langton appears to have been no relation of his contemporary, John Langton, Bishop of Chichester.